 Is all this related to the EU Datalink Mandate?

-No. The EU datalink mandate is for ops above FL285 throughout Europe.
-The EU’s original plan was to require datalink for all aircraft operating above this flight level from 5 Feb 2020, but last year they issued a couple of Regulations which meant that most bizav aircraft are exempt – although some of these aircraft will only have until Feb 2022 to do the avionics retrofit (mainly Boeing, Airbus, and new aircraft built after Feb 2020).
+Kind of.
+The EU datalink mandate is for ops above FL285 throughout Europe.
+The EU’s original plan was to require datalink for all aircraft operating above this flight level from 5 Feb 2020, but prior to this they issued a couple of Regulations which meant that most bizav aircraft are exempt – although some of these aircraft will only have until Feb 2022 to do the avionics retrofit (mainly Boeing, Airbus, and new aircraft built after Feb 2020).
 For more on that, read our article here.

 Any more questions?